PFAS in West Plains private wells

 How to request bottled water

-If your results are above safe drinking water standards, Ecology will provide no-cost bottled water delivered monthly to ensure people have safe drinking and cooking water.
+If your results show PFAS concentrations above safe drinking water standards, Ecology will provide no-cost bottled water to ensure you have safe drinking and cooking water.
+The bottled water will be delivered once a month.

 When you submit your sample results to Ecology, please include the necessary information to set up your bottled water delivery: